ash-project/ash/documentation/tutorials/get-started.md

 │  ├─ support.ex
 ```

-Add the following to the files we created
+Add the following contents to the files we created:

 ```elixir
 # lib/helpdesk/support.ex